 18 I warn everyone who hears the words of the prophecy of this scroll: If anyone adds anything to them, God will add to that person the plagues described in this scroll.
 19 And if anyone takes words away from this scroll of prophecy, God will take away from that person any share in the tree of life and in the Holy City, which are described in this scroll.

 Indeed, would further knowledge of God pre-Creation add anything to our lives not already provided by His Spirit and Word?
-Scientists, including Christian Scientists, have spent (or wasted) their lives coming up with doctrines and theories that have all too regularly morphed into “facts.”
+Unfortunately, scientists have spent (or wasted) their lives coming up with doctrines and theories that have all too regularly morphed into “facts.”
 I’ll investigate such heresy in a future entry.

 “I think God made us because He wanted to see somebody playing and having fun”, says Sara, 8.

 “God created us because He wanted someone to play with”, says Sarah, 7.

 “Or to talk and walk with Him”, says Carri, 9.Kids talk about God: why did God make us? | Cashmere Valley Record

 I wouldn’t go so far as to say we were made for play in the sense of frivolity and laughter.
 Humanity was created to serve God and His Creation:

 26 Then God said, “Let Us make mankind in Our image, according to Our likeness; and let them rule over the fish of the sea and over the birds of the sky and over the livestock and over all the earth, and over every crawling thing that crawls on the earth.”
 27 So God created man in His own image, in the image of God He created him; male and female He created them.
 28 God blessed them; and God said to them, “Be fruitful and multiply, and fill the earth, and subdue it; and rule over the fish of the sea and over the birds of the sky and over every living thing that [c]moves on the earth.”